marocena26/angular-introduccion-typescript-practise/README.md

 In the attached repository you will find all the challenges, just click [here](https://github.com/marocena26/Angular-from-zero-to-expert) 😋.

+## 🚀 Introduction

+In this repository you can find the files generated in the **Angular: de cero a experto** within **[Fernando Herrera Udemy](https://www.udemy.com/course/angular-fernando-herrera/)**.

+This project develops a series of exercises to practice basic typescript directives.

 ## 🛠️ Tools

 The following tools have been used when solving the project: